City Road Basin: History

 City Road Basin, close to the eastern end of Islington Tunnel, made a huge contribution to the prosperity of the company, as it was more convenient than Paddington, and was soon acting as a distribution centre for goods into London.
 Several firms which had become established at Paddington moved to City Road Basin, including the carriers Pickfords.
 A lucrative trade developed rapidly, and although most of the cargo from the Grand Junction Canal only travelled as far as City Road Basin, there was growing traffic in coal, timber, bricks, sand and other building materials from the eastern end of the canal to locations west of the basin, where building development was flourishing.
 The privately owned Wenlock Basin was opened in 1826, next to City Road Basin, and passage through the tunnel was speeded up by the provision of a towing boat in 1830.
 This remained in use until the 1930s, and used a chain on the bottom of the canal, along which it wound its way.

 Large volumes of goods were being shipped locally, in contrast to the canal's original purpose of transshipping imports to the Midlands.
 The opening of the London and Birmingham Railway in 1838 actually increased the tonnage of coal carried by the canal.
 However, by 1929, with the Midlands trade lost to the railways, and more deliveries made by road, the canal - and this basin - fell into a long decline.
+It was formally closed by the British Transport Commission Act 1962 (10 & 11 Eliz.
+2. c. xlii).